 Figure 4.19 plots the latitudinal distributions of the mean Tb difference (black dots) and the standard deviation (gray segments) between GOES-15 and GOES-13 within 0.5° latitude bins for the four IR bands on 10 August 2010.
-There is no significant Tb difference trend in bands 3 and 4, yet the Tb difference of band-6 increase significantly as the longitude increases.
-As the radiometric calibration of band-6 is especially sensitive to the SRF distribution (Wu et al. 2009), longitudinal dependent Tb bias is attributed to the increasing optical length which exaggerate the impact of SRF difference on the radiance of this band.
+There is no significant Tb difference trend in bands 3 and 4, yet the Tb difference of band 6 increases significantly as the longitude increases.
+As the radiometric calibration of band 6 is especially sensitive to the SRF distribution (Wu et al. 2009), the longitudinal dependent Tb bias is attributed to the increasing optical length which exaggerates the impact of the SRF difference on the radiance of this band.